How to Wire a Dryer Motor for Other Uses and DIY Projects (4-Step Guide)

 Getting Started – How a Dryer Motor Works

-So, this mechanism used by the dryer motor can be used to perform mechanical work in related DIY projects.
+So, the mechanism used by the dryer motor can be used to perform mechanical work in DIY-related projects.

 The start winding comprises thinner wires and thus experiences higher resistance.
-The start winding has fewer turns that give the dryer motor phase shift and initial rotation.
+The start winding has fewer turns, giving the dryer motor phase shift and initial rotation.

 Technically, the start winding is turned on briefly at startup.
 Otherwise, it will burn out within a minute if it stays on.
-So, when the motor picks up speed, the start winding gets disconnected.
-Ideally, the windings in the start winding disengage when the dryer motor starts running.
+So, the start winding gets disconnected when the motor picks up speed.
+Ideally, the winding in the start winding disengages when the dryer motor starts running.

-Let’s go on to the steps (Note: Your mileage may vary on the device you are wiring to, this guide assumes some basic compatibility.)
+Let’s go on to the steps.
+Note that your mileage may vary depending on your wiring device, so this guide assumes some basic compatibility.

 Step 1: Check Terminal Numbering

 The dryer motor terminals are labeled 2, 6, 4, 3, 5, and 1.
-To locate the numbers, flip your motor over and check the sides.
+To locate the numbers, flip the motor over and check the sides.

-After identifying the terminal numbers, go ahead and check the wiring harness that is denoted as follows:
+After identifying the terminal numbers, go ahead and check the wiring harness denoted as follows:

 • White wire – neutral